sourabhxyz/MuftEducation.in/docs/btech/cs/compiler_project/riscv/basic.md

 * Note that dont use `$reg`, instead simply use `reg`.
 * Always have two sections, one for data and another for text.
+* During `ecall` all registers besides the output are guaranteed not to change.

 ### Hello Word